Who To Talk To For

 My equipment is broken/malfunctioning

 Please, write immediately to firstname.lastname@example.org if your gizmos have problems.
 We need to be informed quickly to enforce warranties before expiration.
-If you have problem with a facility you own personally, we'll be eager to provide a temporary or permanent replacement.
-Again, don't hesitate to warn us about the problem, you are supposed to be able to work at your full extent.
+If you have a problem with a facility you own personally, we'll be eager to provide a temporary or permanent replacement.
+Again, don't hesitate to warn us about the problem, you are supposed to be able to work to your full extent.

 I can't get what's behind a company decision

-I have a problem with a colleague / someone in here
+I have a problem with a colleague/someone in here

 I want to propose a company-wide activity

-Is you have an idea for an activity with impacts on:
+If you have an idea for an activity with impacts on:

 - Time budgets